 How can I follow my Child?

 You will receive an update on your child twice a year as well as photos, and if at all possible, letters.
-Our staff in Kathmandu visits your child four times a year, when the family receives one quarter of the annual stipend.
+Our staff in Kathmandu visits your child four times a year, when the family receives one-quarter of the annual stipend.
 Our staff member meets with the child the family and the school to assess your child’s progress and the family situation.
-If there are problems our staff member tries to help solving them and acts as a resource.
-She or he also takes pictures and assists with letter writing.
-A short report is prepared after each visit.

 - How can I establish a personal connection to my child?